jundalisay/spblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Superphysics" >}}
 Correct.
 We add the word 'smart.'
-Similarly, we add 'super' to 'physics' to set it apart.
+Similarly, we add 'super' to 'physics' to signify an upgrade.
 This is supported by Francis Bacon who called 'natural magic' as part of metaphysics.
 {{< /l >}}

 {{< q a="Francis-Bacon" c="Book 2 Part 1, The Proficience And Advancement Of Learning Simplified" >}}
-Superstitious narrations of sorceries, witchcrafts, dreams, divinations, and the like, where there is an assurance and clear evidence of the fact, SHOULD NOT be excluded altogether.
+Superstitious narrations of sorceries, witchcrafts, dreams, divinations, and the like, where there is an assurance and clear evidence of the fact, **SHOULD NOT** be excluded altogether.
 This is because it is not yet known in what cases and how far effects attributed to superstition do participate of natural causes.
 Therefore, howsoever the practice of such things is to be condemned, yet from the speculation and consideration of them, light may be taken for the further understanding of Nature.
 {{< /q >}}